inobulles/aqua/kos/README.md

 It takes the form of a library that can be linked to the application, though in theory the idea could be extended.
 E.g., one could write a KOS that is a VM running some special bytecode (similar to the ZVM in AQUA 3.X).

+## VDEV discovery

+The KOS discovers VDEVs in two ways:

+- Locally, by reading the VDRIVERs in `VDRIVER_PATH`.
+It does not automatically load these VDRIVERs, but waits for the application to request a specific VDEV specification through `kos_req_vdev`, at which point it will load the VDRIVER and ask for the VDEVs it exposes.
+- If the GrapeVine daemon is running (gvd), it will read the VDEVs available on the GrapeVine network that the daemon has discovered.

+If a VDEV made aware to the KOS matches one of the specifications requested through `kos_req_vdev`, it will send a `KOS_NOTIF_ATTACH_VDEV` notification to the application containing the VDEV's descriptor.

 ## Why is it called a KOS?

 "KOS" is a historical term which originally meant "Kernel/OS" back in AQUA 2.X.